Deployment on KinD

 Pause the cluster

-The docker pause command can be used to halt the cluster for a while in order to save energy (replace kind-cluster by the cluster name you defined in locals.tf):
+command can be used to halt the cluster for a while in order to save energy (replace kind-cluster

 # Pause the cluster: